-Magdalena and her family are some of the people from Comapa to have benefitted from the efforts of members of the UVG team, who have worked in collaboration with other professionals and institutions.
-Researchers from this university focused on Comapa, as the municipality showing one of the highest levels of bug infestation in houses, with one of the highest number of children infected with the parasite across Guatemala (Pennington et al., 2017).
-This village also had high rates of bug recurrence, even after an intensive spraying campaign that was conducted nationally in the 2000s (Manne et al., 2012).
-However, when working with the Comapa community, the UVG team took a different approach from that traditionally used by academic institutions and NGOs within communities and opted for an interdisciplinary commitment that sought the participation and collaboration of community members, both in the identification of their needs and in developing strategies to meet these.
-Through the integration of research and intervention projects presented by the UVG to funders of the World Health Organization (WHO), the International Development Research Center (IDRC, Canada), and the Centers for Disease Control and Prevention (CDC) of the US, this approach, initiated in 2010, has continued virtually uninterrupted.
+Magdalena and her family are some of the people from Comapa to have benefitted from the efforts carried out by the UVG, who have worked in collaboration with other professionals and institutions.
+Researchers from this university focused on Comapa, as the municipality showing one of the highest levels of bug infestation in the houses, and with one of the highest number of children infected with the parasite across Guatemala (Pennington et al., 2017).
+This village also had high rates of bug recurrence, even after an intensive spraying campaign that was carried out nationally, in the 2000s (Manne et al., 2012).
+However, when working with the Comapa community, the UVG took a different approach from that traditionally used by academic institutions and NGOs within communities, and opted for an interdisciplinary commitment that sought the participation and collaboration of community members, both the identification of their needs and in developing strategies to meet these.
+Through the integration of research and intervention projects presented by the UVG to funders and promoters of the World Health Organization (WHO): the International Development Research Center (IDRC, Canada); and the Centres for Disease Control and Prevention (CDC) of the US, this approach, initiated in 2010, has continued virtually uninterrupted.

-The UVG team initially focused on reducing the probability of re-infestation of the vector that transmits Chagas in the home, aiming to enable inhabitants to take an active role in the management of animals on which the bug feeds: rats, mice, dogs and chickens.
+The UVG initially focused on reducing the probability of re-infestation of the Chagas transmitting vector in the home, aiming to enable inhabitants to take an active role in the management of animals that the bug feeds on: rats, mice, dogs and chickens.
 They then focused on improving care, diagnosing and treating Chagas in the Comapa medical centre.
 Finally, they aimed at reducing the transmission of the disease from mother to child, an effort that is currently helping to raise similar questions and strategies regarding the Zika virus, now also affecting the people of Comapa.

-2. INNOVATION AT A GLANCE
+1. INNOVATION AT A GLANCE